SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 If you go to "Connectivity" for the first time, you will be asked to provide credentials.
 Enter the following information:

-- profile ID: This depends on your ThingPark account and environment.
+- **profile ID**: This depends on your ThingPark account and environment.
 If you are using, for example, the Dev1 ThingPark environment your profile ID will be "dev1-api".
-- username: your ThingPark user name
+- **username**: your ThingPark user name
-- password: your password
+- **password**: your password
-- application EUI: This is a global application ID in the IEEE EUI64 address space that uniquely identifies the application provider of the device
+- **application EUI**: This is a global application ID in the IEEE EUI64 address space that uniquely identifies the application provider of the device

 ![Register devices](/guides/users-guide/actility/credentials-new-2.png)